aws-samples/amazon-lookout-for-metrics-samples/README.md

 From there you are ready to create your first detectors with the service, this repository has a few resources to guide you further:

 1. `3.BacktestingWithHistoricalData.ipynb` - Use the APIs to build a `Backtesting` detector.
-1. `4.GettingStartedWithLiveData.ipynb` - Use the APIs to build a `Continous` detector.
+1. `4.GettingStartedWithLiveData.ipynb` - Use the APIs to build a `Continuous` detector.
 1. `BacktestingWithTheConsole.md` - Use the Console to build a `Backtesting` detector.
-1. `ContinousDetectionWithTheConsole.md` - Use the Console to build a `Continous` detector.
+1. `ContinuousDetectionWithTheConsole.md` - Use the Console to build a `Continuous` detector.

 ## Security